 - Sterilize Medical Instruments

-Administrative medical assistant job duties are focused more on administrative tasks that are medical.
+Administrative medical assistant job duties are focused on administrative tasks that are more medical in nature.
 Their role is to support the clinical side of a medical office, without being directly involved in medical procedures.

 Administrative medical assistant job duties may include: